GodotSteam/GodotSteam/README.md

-# Godot Steam for Godot 2
+# GodotSteam Minimal
-Steam API for the Godot game engine (versions 2 to 2.1.5).
+Steam API for the Godot game engine (version 2 or higher).
 For the Windows, Linux, and Mac platforms.
+This minimal build contains all the basic stuff that the majority of games use; cutting out the more advanced and less common functions.

+- View the GodotSteam for Godot 2 here: https://github.com/Gramps/GodotSteam/tree/master
 - View the GodotSteam for Godot 3 here: https://github.com/Gramps/GodotSteam/tree/godot3
+- View the GodotSteam for Godot 3 here: https://github.com/Gramps/GodotSteam/tree/godot3-min
 - View the GodotSteam for GDNative here: https://github.com/Gramps/GodotSteam/tree/gdnative

-**THIS VERSION IS NOT COMPATIBLE WITH GODOT 3.
-Please use the Godot 3 branch instead.**
+- View the GodotSteam Server for Godot 3 here: https://github.com/Gramps/GodotSteam/tree/server

 Documentation
 ----------